 [singlepic id=200 w=420 h=340 float=center]

-Waiting on Wednesday is hosted by Jill at breaking the spine featuring books we are eagerly anticipating but haven’t been publication.
+Waiting on Wednesday is hosted by Jill at Breaking the Spine showcasing books we are eagerly anticipating .